neiqo/Eternal-Garage/README.md

 # Eternal Garage Company

-The idea is to create a fictional vintage repair workshop company that wants to showcase and convey their services to potential clients through a static website.
+The idea is to create a website for "Eternal Garage" to increase their number of clients who are classic car collectors and car enthusiasts.
+The website's main purpose is to showcase the company's projects, services, workshop and history.

+The website caters to a variety of users that are interested in classic cars.
+For classic car collectors, the website showcases the completed projects and specialization of the company in restoring classic cars.
+Event organizers and businesses can discover the services section to secure transportation options and view the past event clients of the company.

+As a online virtual showroom, the website serves as a way for potential clients to explore the company's portfolio of projects, specialized services and workshop facilities.

 You can view the website here [https://neiqo.github.io/Eternal-Garage/](https://neiqo.github.io/Eternal-Garage/)